Disney’s Yacht Club Resort

 - Laundry facilities are available at two separate locations.
 (Read Laundry at Disney’s Yacht Club for specifics.)

-- Disney’s Yacht Club has long halls.
-So you might have a decent walk from the elevator to your room.
+- Disney’s Yacht Club has long halls, so you might have a decent walk from the elevator to your room.
 However, if you request a room near the elevator, you’ll likely hear more noise since so many guests will walk past your room on the way to and from the elevator.

 - All of the rooms at Disney’s Yacht Club have a balcony.